-Keeping up with toddler and kids snacks (and cleaning up afterward) can be a full-time job😅!
+Keeping up with your kids’ snacks (and cleaning up afterward) can be a full-time job! 😅

-Plus, I made this post into a FREE downloadable print out that you can (and should) print out and tape to the inside of your snack cabinet door or in your pantry.
-That way, when you need some fresh ideas on what to serve your toddler or kids for an easy and healthy snack, you can have an easy reference! #score
+Bonus: I made this post into a FREE downloadable printout that you can (and should) print out and tape to the inside of your cabinet door or in your pantry.
+That way, when you need some fresh ideas on what to serve your kids for an easy and healthy snack, you can have an easy reference! #score

-5 Tips for Packing or Serving Toddler Snacks
+5 Tips for Packing & Serving Kid Snacks

 - Serve the Rainbow – try to serve foods that are a variety of colors so you can rest assured knowing that you are serving a variety of nutrients to your kiddos without having to really think about it.

-- Balanced Snack – to keep your kiddos fuller for longer, try to serve a snack that has a protein, whole grain carbs as well as some healthy fat.
-Some examples are – apples with peanut and crackers, full-fat yogurt with berries and granola, cream cheese on raisin bread with a side of carrots.
+- Balanced Snack – to keep your kiddos fuller for longer, try to serve a snack that has protein, whole grain carbs, as well as some healthy fat.
+Some examples are – apples with peanut butter and crackers, full-fat yogurt with berries and granola, and cream cheese on raisin bread with a side of carrots.

 - Set a Time for Snacks – it’s easy to let kids, especially toddlers, graze on their snacks, which can cause them not to be hungry for their next real meal.
 Having a set start and end time for snacks helps curb this habit.